andyatkinson/andyatkinson.github.io/writing.md

 ### DEV

-I experimented with the DEV platform to see what the writing experience was like, and to get a sense of the engagement on posts.
+I experimented with the DEV platform to see what the writing experience and engagement was like.

 * [Dump and Restore PostgreSQL Tables](https://dev.to/andyatkinson/dump-and-load-a-postgresql-table-p0o)